-A typical business loan is different from other short-term forms of finance like overdraft and commercial line of credit in the way that it is used to directly fund initiatives related to business expansion, such as establishing a new office, buying new equipments, renovating existing facilities, or business acquisition.
+A business loan is different from other short-term forms of finance like overdraft and commercial line of credit.
+It’s used to directly fund initiatives related to business expansion, such as establishing a new office, buying new equipment, renovating existing facilities or business acquisition.

-You get all the loaned funds at the start of the contract and make regular repayments over the life of the loan.
+You get all the loaned funds at the start of the contract and make regular business loan repayments over the life of the loan.

 What you’ll need

-The premiere eligibility to take out a business loan is to have running registered business.
-After that, the lenders would like to see that you can easily repay your loan.
+The main criteria for taking out a business loan is to have a running registered business.
+After that, the lenders want to see that you can easily repay your loan.
 This is ensured by submission of documents that demonstrate your credit fitness.
 You might be asked to show:

-In addition to this, you’ll have to provide a security for the loan, which can in form of residential or commercial assets of any kind.
-You’ll be required to provide security for the loan, in the form of either residential or commercial assets.
-This is known as business mortgage loan and the property in question does not have substantial existing loan over it.
-If the property gets accepted by the lender, then it can be a huge benefit for you as it will reduce your interest rates considerably.
+In addition to this, you’ll have to provide security for the loan, which can be in the form of residential or commercial assets of any kind.
+The property in question must not have a substantial existing loan over it.
+If the property gets accepted by the lender, then it can be a huge benefit for you as it will reduce interest rates considerably.

 Planning for the loan

-Before you apply for a loan, you must have answers to the following questions:
+Before you apply for a business loan in Melbourne, you must answer the following questions: